Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 AND p.description LIKE 'Battery Cell%'
 ```

-Visualising this in our BI tool we can see that these battery packs are actually within the spec, but the range is much lower than the other battery lots.
-With this insight we can tighten up our acceptance criteria as well as do proactive analysis like this to identify possible quality issues before the cars are completed and delivered to our customers.
-These initiatives will increase product quality and make sure this doesn't happen again!
+By visualizing this in your BI tool, you can see that these battery packs are actually within specifications, but the range is much lower than the other battery lots.
+With this insight, you can tighten up acceptance criteria and do proactive analysis to identify possible quality issues before the cars are completed and delivered to customers.
+These initiatives will increase product quality and make sure this doesn't happen again.
+Using Teradata Vantage to analyze both your integrated data and the Data Lake, you can get to the bottom of virtually any business problem quickly and easily!

 ![png](batterylotcapacity.png)

-By using Teradata Vantage to analyse both our integrated data and the Data Lake we can get to the bottom of virtually any business problem quickly and easily!

-#### Step 4: Clean-up
+#### Step 4: Clean up objects.

-Drop the objects we created in our own database schema.
+Drop the objects you created in your database schema:

 ```sql
 DROP TABLE retail_sample_data.test_reports;